 Brainstorm responses can be applied to seemingly unrelated questions.
 One person asked, "How can I make a living with the knowledge I have about the biomedical treatment of a disease?" and the ideas generated apply to in-depth knowledge of any subject.

 Some people don't even have a question!

 Leading a brainstorming group requires little time other than the actual monthly meeting.
-The leader schedules meetings, reviews the process at each meeting and emails the brainstorms for each question to the group.
-You can post brainstorms to a blog, a Yahoo/Google group or Backpackit page if you want to keep track.
+The leader schedules meetings, reviews the process at each meeting and emails the brainstorms for each question to the group and then keeps the group's private website up-to-date.